mixxxdj/manual/source/chapters/user_interface.rst

   Clicking this button adjusts the track beat-grid so that the current position is marked as a beat.
 This is useful if Mixxx was able to accurately detect the track's :term:`BPM` but failed to align the beat markers on the beats.
-For more information, go to the chapter :ref:`djing-bpm-detection`.
+For more information, go to the chapter :ref:`configuration-bpm-detection`.

 **Quantize Mode Toggle**
   If enabled, all cues, hotcues, loops, and beatloops will be automatically